outdreamer/build-a-cure-1/docs/intent_matching.md

         - 'minimize effort'
         - 'ignore error potential'

+    - intent types:

+      - abstract intent:
+        -

+      - intended/supported/expected:
+        - the intended use is that which should be supported by the item, at the supported level of abstraction, and including the network of supported use cases

+      - direct:
+        - obvious uses of a particular item like 'splitting a list of characters' is an obvious use of the split sequence function

+      - indirect:
+        - non-obvious uses of a particular item
+          - if the split function implementation has support for attempting to convert inputs to a sequence of characters (if a character sequence is its only supported type) before throwing an error, then a sequence of bytes or character encodings could theoretically be input to the function
+          - if the split function doesnt check its requirements (string data type of input, sequence attributes/methods of input) there's more room for indirect intents
+            - if a set, tuple, or list can be split by the function, then the function can be used as an organization or division method, creating sub-tuples, sub-sets, and sub-lists
+            - that intent could be used for other intents not typically associated with the split function, such as optimizing search of a data structure (searching buckets rather than entire sequence)

   - rule gaps are created by trust (lack of enforcement in rules)

   - layers of rule gaps can form a possible exploit trajectory to achieve a malicious intent that seems legitimate at various points of validation